 A young man from White County, Indiana suffered a traumatic brain injury (TBI) while playing high school football for the Frontier Falcons.
-Now, he has written a book about his experiences, chronicling a story of recovery and highlighting the challenges of TBI diagnoses.
+Now, his past therapist has written a book about Cody’s experiences, chronicling a story of recovery and highlighting the challenges of TBI diagnoses.

 It was 2006, and Cody Lehe’s football team was competing in the state sectionals.
 Following a blow to his head, the student was immediately aware that something felt different.
 In the aftermath of the incident, Cody had a headache and light sensitivity.

-Together, Cody and his therapist also decided to embark on a journey to write about the injured player’s experience.
-Now, Cody attends book signings where dozens of people purchase the 150-page book.
-He dutifully reminds attendees of the need to respect the warning signs of a concussion.
+Together, Cody and his therapist Jim Cooley also decided to embark on a journey to write about the injured player’s experience.
+Cooley self-published The Impact of Cody Lehe in 2014.
+After publication, Cody attended book signings where dozens of people purchase the 150-page book, reminding attendees of the need to respect the warning signs of a concussion.

 In general, protocols now exist to deal with concussions and blows to the head.
 Coaches and others in positions of authority have a responsibility to fully adhere to such protocols.
 Medical personnel must also maintain a standard of care that provides proper diagnosis and treatment of TBIs.